What's Behind An Attraction To Intelligence? Exploring Sapiosexual Attraction

 Intelligent people often have esoteric interests that the average person can't relate to.
 So if the person you're attracted to is passionate about things you need help understanding, you may feel left out.
 You may even feel bad about yourself because you don't get it.
 But the truth is that many brilliant people find common ground with less intelligent people.
 Also, couples don't have to have all the same interests, and working on your self-esteem may help you feel better about the situation.

-“I'm attracted to someone who can’t possibly value me”
+“I'm attracted to someone who doesn't value me”

 Getty/Halfpoint Images